muriukialex/muriukialex/README.md

-I'm [Alex](https://alexmuriuki.com), am a Kenyan 🇰🇪 software engineer.<br/>
+Hello, I'm [Alex](https://alexmuriuki.com), am a Kenyan 🇰🇪 software engineer.

-> Am concerned about code quality and great user experiences
+> Am particularly concerned about code quality and great user experiences

 Am also an open-source enthusiast.
 I learn a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.